cs1302uga/cs1302-ce07/README.md

      comment.

    * Update the `main` method to create an object of the class you added for the previous checkpoint and test it with the `test` method.
+Please use `Drivable` for the variable type so as to remain consistent with other objects.

    Recompile all code and test it by running `cs1302.ce07.Driver`.
    Is the output what you expected?